Milford Sound

-Milford Sound / Piopiotahi is a fiord in the south west of New Zealand's South Island within Fiordland National Park, Piopiotahi (Milford Sound) Marine Reserve, and the Te Wahipounamu World Heritage site.
+Milford Sound (Piopiotahi, officially gazetted as Milford Sound / Piopiotahi) is a fiord in the south west of New Zealand's South Island within Fiordland National Park, Piopiotahi (Milford Sound) Marine Reserve, and the Te Wahipounamu World Heritage site.
 It has been judged the world's top travel destination in an international survey (the 2008 Travelers' Choice Destinations Awards by TripAdvisor) and is acclaimed as New Zealand's most famous tourist destination.
-Rudyard Kipling had previously called it the eighth Wonder of the World.
+Rudyard Kipling called it the eighth Wonder of the World.
 The fiord is most commonly accessed via road (State Highway 94) by tour coach, with the road terminating at a small village also called Milford Sound.

 Etymology

 Milford Sound / Piopiotahi is one of roughly 90 places to have been given a dual name as part of a 1998 Treaty of Waitangi settlement with Ngāi Tahu, recognising the significance of the fiord to both Māori and Pākehā New Zealanders.
-This name consists of both the Māori name and the former European name used together as a single name, instead of as interchangeable alternate names.
+This name consists of both the Māori name and the former official name used together as a single name, instead of as interchangeable alternate names.

 In te reo Māori, the fiord is known as Piopiotahi after the now extinct piopio, a thrush-like bird that used to inhabit New Zealand.
 According to the Māori legend of Māui trying to win immortality for mankind, a single piopio flew to the fiord in mourning following Māui's death.
 The name Piopiotahi refers to this bird, with tahi meaning 'one' in Māori.

 The fiord was given its European name in 1823, when the sealer John Grono named it Milford Sound after Milford Haven in his birthplace of Wales.
 The Cleddau River, which flows into the fiord, was also named for its Welsh namesake.